cloud66-oss/coredns_mysql/README.md

 `max_open_connections` Maximum number of open connections to the database server.
 Default is 10.
 `max_idle_connections` Maximum number of idle connections in the database connection pool.
 Default is 10.
 `ttl` Default TTL for records without a specified TTL in seconds.
-Default is 360 (seconds)
+Default is 360 (seconds) `zone_update_interval` Maximum time interval between loading all the zones from the database.
+Default is 10 minutes.

 ## Database Setup
 This plugin doesn't create or migrate database schema for its use yet.
 To create the database and tables, use the following table structure (note the table name prefix):